Hotels-Website/Hotel-370/README.md

 5. A timeline of progess for the completion of the project milestones.
 6. A list of unit tests and a timetable when each test was successfully passed.
 7. If necessary, what corrective steps were taken if the work fell behind schedule

+What should we add?
+we should have an initialize 1 non-admin user with a booked page so we can see if reservations works